chiarastrozzii/PARCO-Computing-2026-243961/deliverable2/README.md

 ## Input Matrices

 ### Strong-scaling matrices (not included in the repository)
-The following Matrix Market matrices were used for the strong-scaling experiments:
+The following Matrix Market matrices were used for the strong scaling experiments:
 - `af_2_k101.mtx`
 - `af_shell10.mtx`
 - `bone010.mtx`
 - `dielFilterV2real.mtx`

 These files are **not committed to the repository due to size constraints**.
-To reproduce our experiments, download them from the **SuiteSparse Matrix Collection** and place them in:
+To reproduce the experiments, download them from the **SuiteSparse Matrix Collection** and place them in:
 `deliverable2/strong_scaling_mtx/`

-### Weak-scaling matrices (synthetic, reproducible)
+### Weak-scaling matrices
 Weak-scaling experiments use **synthetic sparse matrices** generated with the provided Python script:
 ```bash
 #from deliverable2 directory